stoppegp/wp-gcm/readme.txt

 == Changelog ==
 * 1.1.9 Public Release,
-* 1.2 A few little improvements, and added a demo site.,
+* 1.2.0 A few little improvements, and added a demo site.,
+* 1.2.1 Bugs fixed,